Phil Boudreault: Hells Angels

 After the Olympics, Boudreault continued to be involved in criminal activities and he was known to associate with motorcycle gangs.
 On 29 December 2000, all of the members of Satan's Choice joined the Hells Angels in a ceremony at the Angels' "mother chapter" in Sorel.
 As such, the Satan's Choice Sudbury chapter became a Hells Angels chapter.
 As a member of the Hells Angels Sudbury chapter, Boudreault was a favorite of the chapter president Lorne Campbell, whom the Hells Angels appointed to that position in 2001.
 Boudreault became very close to Campbell, referring to him as "Dad".
 Boudreault said of Campbell: "I've heard about him ever since I was an young kid.
 Never anything negative.
 Always positive, for the one-percenter side.
 He's just a man standing by his beliefs.
 He doesn't sway side to side...When I look at him, I see myself as time will pass...I always felt that he was me, just an older version of me".
 Boudreault also admires Campbell's unwillingness to complain about prison life despite spending much of his life behind bars as he stated: "Lorne gets his time and he never cries about it.
 Never bitched about it.
 Just did his time".

-Boudreault is very protective of Campbell.
+Boudreault was very protective of Campbell.
 At a party, someone once bumped into Campbell, leading to Boudreault to punch him out.
 When Campbell told him "Phil you don't have to do that", Boudreault replied "he bumped into you".
 At another party, Boudreault complained that another man was making sexual advances towards his girlfriend, leading him to ask Campbell: "If there's somebody I want to punch out, can I do it?"
 The Hells Angels have strict rules about members fighting other members, and furthermore, members are expected to ask the chapter president for permission before engaging in violence, a rule that Boudreault honored by asking Campbell for permission to strike another person.
 Campbell told him "sure, it's ok then" as he mistakenly thought that Boudreault was talking a non-Hells Angel attending the party when Boudreault was in fact asking for permission to strike Terry Pink, the president of the Hells Angels Simcoe County chapter.
 As Pink was a "full patch" member while Boudreault was only a "prospect" member, for him to assault Pink would result in his expulsion.
 Realizing his mistake as he saw Boudreault walk towards Pink, Campbell intervened to tell Boudreault to stop, saying that to strike Pink would lead to him being expelled.
 Campbell then told Pink to leave Boudreault's girlfriend alone.